 About Our Graduate Program

 The Department of English and the English Graduate Organization provide, on a competitive basis, support for travel to conferences, and we offer a variety of support for our students’ professional and career development, from panels and seminars to a vigorous job placement program.
-Twice each month, the English Graduate Organization hosts lunchtime Faculty-Graduate Research Symposium.
-The Center for Writers hosts a monthly Café Night, providing creative writers with the opportunity to read and share their work.
+The Center for Writers maintains a long-running Visiting Writers Series which brings nationally-recognized writers like Peter Orner and Allan Peterson to Hattiesburg.
 The Mississippi Review, the Robert Frost Review, and Product are three journals housed in our department on which students have an opportunity to work.
-Southern Miss students also have the chance to make use of the internationally recognized de Grummond Collection of Children’s Literature, and to take courses in allied areas such as the Department of History and Women’s Studies.
-Also, graduate courses are regularly offered abroad, enabling students to immerse themselves in radically different environments to complement their study.
+Our graduate students also enjoy access to the internationally recognized de Grummond Collection of Children’s Literature, and can take classes in allied areas such as the Departments of History, Philosophy and Anthropology, as well as Women’s Studies.
+Our department also offers service-learning opportunities to graduate students that expose them to the greater Hattiesburg community.
+Graduate courses taught by USM faculty are regularly offered abroad, enabling students to immerse themselves in culturally different environments to complement their study.

-Composed of many award-winning teachers, our diverse faculty prides itself on maintaining an active and impressive record of scholarly achievement--experience that they pass on to our students.
-Professors in our department hail from such places as Berkeley, Johns Hopkins, University of Texas at Austin, Columbia, and Rutgers, and all actively engage in scholarship through their continual publications and outreach.
+Composed of many award-winning teachers, our diverse faculty prides itself on maintaining an active and impressive record of scholarly achievement—experience that they pass on to our students.
+Professors in our department hail from such places as UC Berkeley, Brown, the CUNY Graduate Center, Johns Hopkins, Iowa Writers Workshop, University of Texas at Austin, Rutgers and University of Chicago.
+All of our faculty actively engage in scholarship or creative activity through their continual publications, presentations, or readings.